jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 - **No schedule**: Disable all scheduled refreshes (auto-refresh and manual only)

 !!! tip "Multiple Schedules"
-    You can add multiple schedules to a single playlist.
-For example, you could set both a Daily schedule at 6:00 AM and an Interval schedule every 4 hours to refresh the playlist both at a specific time and at regular intervals throughout the day.
+    You can add multiple schedules to a single list.
+For example, you could set both a Daily schedule at 6:00 AM and an Interval schedule every 4 hours to refresh the list both at a specific time and at regular intervals throughout the day.

 ## Legacy Scheduled Tasks

-For old playlists where custom schedules do not exist, the original Jellyfin scheduled tasks are still used:

-- **🎵 Audio SmartPlaylists**: Runs by default daily at **3:30 AM** (handles music and audiobooks)
-- **🎬 Media SmartPlaylists**: Runs by default **hourly** (handles movies, TV shows, readable books, music videos, home videos, and photos)
+!!! warning "Deprecated and Removed"
+    Legacy scheduled tasks have been deprecated and removed.
+The original Jellyfin scheduled tasks (Audio SmartLists and Media SmartLists) are no longer used.
+All lists now use the custom scheduling system described above, or rely on auto-refresh and manual refresh only.

 ## Example Use Cases